MK2345/GTSRB-DL-ML/README.md

 # Traffic Sign Classification using Deep Learning and Machine Learning

+This project uses the German Traffic Sign Recognition Benchmark (GTSRB), a large dataset of more than 50,000 traffic sing images in 43 classes.
+The GTSRB is widely used for evaluating machine learning and computer vision algorithms in the context of traffic sign recognition.

 You will find several SVM and CNN models I created in the master branch.